Recreational Boating During COVID-19

 - Explore waterways close to home that can be done as a day trip.
 Leave from your home to the boat and back so that you don't have unnecessary contact with others.

 - Be self-sufficient.
 Carry needed supplies with you (soap, hand sanitizer, toilet paper, food, etc.) to minimize non-essential stops.
 Pack it in, pack it out.
 Leave no trace.

 - Take time in advance to see if a boat ramp is open.
 Visit the Marine Board's interactive Boat Oregon Map to find contact information for a facility near you.
 Keep in mind that even though a ramp may be open to launching, the restrooms may not be.
 Plan accordingly!
 Have a porta-potty, bucket with a lid, hand sanitizer, and toilet paper.
 Many pumpout/dump stations are operational where facilities are open.

 - Space out (6-feet or more), take turns launching and retrieving -and be patient.

-- Protect yourself and your family outdoors by wearing face coverings where physical distancing cannot be maintained, such as parking areas, public restrooms (including floating restrooms) boarding docks, boat ramps, etc. Effective July 15, the Governor is requiring everyone to wear face coverings for indoor public spaces and to limit gatherings to 10 or fewer people.
+- Protect yourself and your family outdoors by wearing face coverings where physical distancing cannot be maintained, such as parking areas, public restrooms (including floating restrooms) boarding docks, boat ramps, etc. Wear face coverings for indoor public spaces and to limit gatherings to 10 or fewer people.
 “Outdoor spaces open to the public” means outdoor spaces where at least six (6) feet distance cannot be maintained between individuals in different households, whether

 publicly owned or privately owned, where the public has access by right or invitation,